Stop These 7 Excuses and Find the Motivation to Go Running Today

 In today’s technological era, it would be a mistake to think that running apparel is anywhere but leading the race.
 Make it easy to track down every piece of your running gear, regardless of what it looks like when you open the curtains.
 If you fear that the volatile conditions outside could bankrupt you, advances in this market mean that you can find pieces at every price point, as well as investing in pieces that adapt to the environment around you – meaning that one outfit can work whatever the weather.

 Excuse #3 “I’m bad at running.”

 No human being can claim that they are inherently “bad at running.”
 Humans have evolved into a species that is more capable than almost any other mammal when it comes to distance running.
 If you can cool yourself through sweating, if you have a plantar arch with a spring-like capacity function, and a big toe that aligns with the others on your foot, then you are biologically designed to thrive at distance running.
+So, really anyone can start running.
+Running training can also be helpful for beginners to learn the right technique.
 More importantly, how are you ever going to get better at running if you don’t practice?

 Excuse #4 “Running is boring.”

 My parents used to tell me that “only boring people get bored,” and although I still maintain that this is an unfair blanket statement, it’s easy to get creative with running.
 What about the runners that raced the London Underground (and won)?
 What about the runners who surround themselves with DJs and clouds of colored paint?
 What about the runners of the Marathon de Medoc who stop at 23 drinking stations along the way?
 What about the runners in pursuit of apocalyptic survival against flesh-eating zombies?
 Try telling these runners that what they do is boring.